Updated July 24, 2023

-If a company is not able to perform as per investors’ expectations, investors start to panic and sell the stock of the company.
-But, the change in earning can be the result of different accounting practices.
+If a company cannot perform as per investors’ expectations, investors start to panic and sell the company’s stock.
+But, the change in earnings can result from different accounting practices.
 Prices to sales ratio provide data in valuation to avoid sudden panic in investors.

-Price to Sales Ratio tells the value of investor’s money to sales.
+Price to Sales Ratio tells the value of an investor’s money to sales.
 It is used in comparison with peer companies within the same sector.
-A low ratio indicates the stock is undervalued and gives investor peace of mind to avoid panic sell.
+A low ratio indicates the stock is undervalued and gives investors peace of mind to avoid panic sell.

 The price to sales ratio is calculated on yearly data of the company’s revenues.

-- Calculate Sales Per Share: Sales per share can be calculated by dividing total sales to a number of outstanding shares.
+- Calculate Sales Per Share: Sales per share can be calculated by dividing total sales to the number of outstanding shares.

 - Calculation of Price to Sales Ratio: Since Market price is readily available, we can easily calculate the P/S ratio from the following formula.